Zac-Zajdel/Twitter-Bot/README.md

 - This twitter bot will tweet out Lil Uzi Vert's, "IT'S ONLY MY THIRD DAY OUT, HERE I DON'T KNOW" video on the third day of every month.

-- Future Improvements to include: AWS Lambda to automate tweet.
+- I also have this code set up to a AWS EC2 instance so this will be ran on the third day of every month at 3:00pm.